 (2) Holding benefit performances, contests, sales, exhibitions, auctions, or charity parties, and so forth;

-(4) Other public fundraising means.
+(4) Other means of public fundraising.

 Where charitable organizations carry out public fundraising by employing methods provided for in items 1 or 2 of the preceding paragraph, they shall do so within the administrative jurisdictional region of the civil affairs departments with whom they have registered, but there is no geographic limitation on donors' donations.